tleish/redmine_remote_revision_url/README.md

 ## Summary

 The Redmine Remote Revision URL plugin adds a revision link to a remote website to see more details on a commit/revision.
+This allows a user to quickly jump to github, gitlab, bitbucket, a code review website, etc and extend the current functionality of redmine revisions.

 ![Screenshot](https://raw.githubusercontent.com/tleish/redmine_remote_revision_url/master/screenshot_associated_revisions.png)